gbif/ipt/howToPublish.md

   1. Try using an Excel template (see below) to collect your data
   2. Try to add as many recommended Darwin Core (DwC) terms as possible
   3. Refer to the exemplar datasets (see below) for additional guidance
-4. Use the GBIF Integrated Publishing Toolkit (IPT) to fill in metadata for your dataset metadata and publish it in a standardised (Darwin Core Archive) format:
+4. Upload your dataset to the GBIF Integrated Publishing Toolkit (IPT) where you can fill in metadata for your dataset metadata and publish it in a standardised (Darwin Core Archive) format:
   1. Try to use a data hosting centre IPT close to you:
     - Australia: [ALA IPT](http://ipt.ala.org.au/)
     - Canada: [Canadensys IPT](http://data.canadensys.net/ipt)